What’s Wrong With Being A Nice Guy? Episode 224, February 2, 2021

 Grab the Real Men Feel Guide to Friendship for a list of places you can meet more male friends and get on the Real Men Feel weekly newsletter.

-See Robert’s books, No More Mr. Nice Guy and Dating Essential For Men.
+See Robert’s books, No More Mr. Nice Guy and Dating Essentials For Men.

 Books mentioned: Iron John: A Book About Men, and The Myth of Male Power: Why Men Are The Disposable Sex.